-- 3) You may not count a repeated course.
-An exception may be made if an instructor recommends, in writing, that you repeat a course in which you earned lower than a C grade. - 4) You may count up to 45 credit hours of developmental courses which were recommended by your advisor. - If you do not have a U.S. high school diploma or GED, and are age 18 or older, you must score at or above 35 in the reading and writing sections and at or above 33 in the numerical skills section of the college's placement test.
-If you score below 35 or 33, you may not be eligible for financial aid.
-However, you may be eligible to retake the placement test.
-Contact Counseling and Career Services.
+• If you do not have a U.S. high school diploma or GED, and are age 18 or older, you must score at or above 35 in the reading and writing sections and at or above 33 in the numerical skills section of the college's placement test.
+If you score below 35 or 33, you may not be eligible for financial aid; however, you may be eligible to retake the placement test.
+Contact Counseling and Career Services for more information.